1973 NBA Finals: Los Angeles Lakers

-The Los Angeles Lakers entered the 1973 NBA Playoffs as co-favorites in the West with the Milwaukee Bucks, but both teams faced inspired opponents in the first round.
+The Los Angeles Lakers entered the 1973 NBA playoffs as co-favorites in the West with the Milwaukee Bucks, but both teams faced inspired opponents in the first round.
 The Chicago Bulls gave the Lakers all they could handle before the Lakers came from behind in Game 7 to take the series.
-The Lakers next faced the Golden State Warriors for the Western Conference Championship (the Warriors had upset the Bucks in six games).
+The Lakers next faced the Golden State Warriors for the Western Conference championship (the Warriors had upset the Bucks in six games).
 In Game 1, the Lakers won by 2, and in Game 2 the Lakers won by 10.
-In Game 3 at Oakland, the Lakers routed the Warriors 126-70, but the Warriors won Game 4 to send the series back to Los Angeles.
+In Game 3 at Oakland, the Lakers routed the Warriors 126–70, but the Warriors won Game 4 to send the series back to Los Angeles.
 In the Forum, the Lakers took Game 5 and advanced to their fifth NBA Finals series in six seasons.

 New York Knicks

 One year after their NBA Finals loss, the Knicks were back in the playoffs.
 For some of the Knicks, including Jerry Lucas and Earl Monroe, this was probably their last shot at an NBA title.
 In the first round they paired against the Baltimore Bullets.
-The Knicks won Game's 1 and 2 in New York, but lost Game 3 at Baltimore (in that game, the Bullets used a strange lineup of two centers and three guards).
-New York would take Games 4 and 5 Walt Frazier averaging 20 points per game in this series.
-In the Conference Finals, the Knicks faced the 68-14 Boston Celtics, who not only had the league's best record but also, to that point, the third-best won-lost record in NBA history.
-The Celtics routed New York, 134-108, Game 1 at the Boston Garden, but the Knicks returned the favor with a 129-96 rout in Game 2 at Madison Square Garden.
-The Knicks then beat the Celtics in Game 3 in Boston, and took a 3-1 series lead with a double overtime Easter Sunday win back in New York.
-Boston came back with two critical wins, winning 98-97 in Boston on two Paul Silas free throws, then regaining the home-court advantage with a 110-100 win New York in Game 6.
+The Knicks won games 1 and 2 in New York, but lost Game 3 at Baltimore (in that game, the Bullets used a strange lineup of two centers and three guards).
+New York would take Games 4 and 5 and Walt Frazier averaged 20 points per game in this series.
+In the Conference finals, the Knicks faced the 68–14 Boston Celtics, who not only had the league's best record but also, to that point, the third-best won-lost record in NBA history.
+The Celtics routed New York, 134–108, Game 1 at the Boston Garden, but the Knicks returned the favor with a 129–96 rout in Game 2 at Madison Square Garden.
+The Knicks then beat the Celtics in Game 3 in Boston, and took a 3–1 series lead with a double overtime Easter Sunday win back in New York.
+Boston came back with two critical wins, winning 98–97 in Boston on two Paul Silas free throws, then regaining the home-court advantage with a 110–100 win at New York in Game 6.
 For Game 7, however, the Celtics were without their star John Havlicek, who was nursing an elbow injury.
-In that Game 7, played in Boston, the Celtics unbeaten record in seventh games played in Boston Garden was snapped when New York won easily, 94-78.
+In that Game 7, played in Boston, the Celtics unbeaten record in seventh games played in Boston Garden was snapped when New York won easily, 94–78.